grackle-project/grackle/doc/source/Testing.rst

 The tests are primarily organized into 2 test suites:

 1. the :ref:`core-library test suite <corelib-suite>`, which performs tests on the Core library
-2. the :ref:`pygrackle test suite <pygrackle-suite>`, which performs tests on the pygrackle bindings
+2. the :ref:`gracklepy test suite <gracklepy-suite>`, which performs tests on the gracklepy bindings

 Our continuous integration system is also set up to ensure that all Python code conforms to `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`__

-Historically, the pygrackle test suite included **all tests**.
+Historically, the gracklepy test suite included **all tests**.
-More recently, the core-library test suite was introduced to make it easier to run unit tests on functionality that isn't directly exposed through pygrackle and to run tests involving compilation.
+More recently, the core-library test suite was introduced to make it easier to run unit tests on functionality that isn't directly exposed through gracklepy and to run tests involving compilation.
-At this point, the pygrackle test suite includes a mix of unit tests and "answer tests" (we describe "answer tests" more down below).
+At this point, the gracklepy test suite includes a mix of unit tests and "answer tests" (we describe "answer tests" more down below).

 .. _corelib-suite: